How to apply for an ODBS authorisation

 Do you need to complete a form?

-If you haven't already, please answer the questions above under How to get a DoTDirect account for your booking service to find out whether you need to complete one of the forms (ODT100, ODT101 or ODT102) below.
+If you haven't already, please answer the questions under the How to get a DoTDirect account for your ODBS section (above) to find out whether you need to complete one of the forms below.

-Please note completing a form does not mean a booking service is authorised, booking services will still need to apply for authorisation via DoTDirect.
+Please note: completing a form does not mean an ODBS is authorised.
+ODBSs will still need to apply for authorisation via DoTDirect.

 Checklist to apply for an ODBS authorisation